 In commercial vehicle claims, there are numerous avenues for obtaining information that are not available in passenger vehicle claims.
 For example, commercial vehicles contain black boxes, which contain electronic information about the braking in the vehicle, the speed the vehicle was traveling, and the maneuvers that were taken just prior to the collision.
 There are numerous driver requirements that dictate the legal number of hours a driver can spend driving without a break, and a way to determine how long they had been driving prior to the wreck.
-We can also obtain information about how much sleep they had, whether they have any medical history that would have precluded them from driving, whether there were any past incidents involving the driver, and whether the owners knew or should have known that the driver had a bad driving history or a history of not taking required breaks.
+We can also obtain information about how much sleep they had, whether they have any medical history that would have precluded them from driving, whether there were any past commercial vehicle wrecks involving the driver, and whether the owners knew or should have known that the driver had a bad driving history or a history of not taking required breaks.

 Different sets of regulations apply to different types of commercial vehicles.
 For instance, a host of federal regulations apply to vehicles weighing more than 10,000 pounds.
 Many of these regulations pertain to cargo limits, maintenance requirements, inspection requirements, and rules of operation.

 Why Is It Important To Hire An Attorney With Experience

 It is important to have an attorney who understands all of the regulations that apply to commercial vehicles.
 If one violation is overlooked, it could mean the difference between winning and losing your case.
 Expert witnesses may be called by both sides to testify as to whether or not they believe a particular regulation was violated.
 In the trial, it often ends up being a battle of the experts to determine whether the company or the driver was at fault.
 Cases involving commercial vehicles are much more expensive to pursue than cases involving passenger vehicles.
 In part, this expense is due to the necessity of hiring experts early on in a case.
 A significant investment of money and time will have to be made before you even know whether the defendant is truly liable.